 Before the care plan meeting, the child protection worker should gather the following:

-Consultation must occur with an Aboriginal practice leader (or other relevant Aboriginal officer) when planning for an Aboriginal child.
+When planning for an Aboriginal child, an Aboriginal practice leader (or other relevant Aboriginal officer) must be consulted.
 All consultations are recorded in the case plan.
 Refer to Assist User Guide - Case Plan - Case Plan Consultation (in related resources).

 Under 'Description', record the: